NeuralEnsemble/cobrawap/pipeline/stageXY_template/README.rst

 Input
 =====
-Describe type and format of the minmally required data and metadata.
+Describe type and format of the minimally required data and metadata.

 *should pass* |check_input|_